ranja-sarkar/ranja-sarkar.github.io/_posts/2025-11-26-Physics-based-Modeling-&-Machine-learning.md

 Variants of neural networks have exhibited success in uncertainty quantification, as surrogates for expensive traditional simulations and ones that have greater scalability than [Gaussian processes](https://thegradient.pub/gaussian-process-not-quite-for-dummies/).
 Also, the incorporation of prior Physics knowledge has the potential to allow for better characterization of uncertainty.

-A sensitivity analysis helps distinguish between assumptions that significantly affect and minimally affect the outcome.
+A sensitivity analysis helps distinguish between assumptions that significantly affect and that minimally affect the outcome.

 📌 **Data generation**